Tesla shares spike, dealing short-sellers a $1.1-billion loss

-NEW YORK (Reuters) - Tesla Inc (TSLA.O) shares soared as much as 15 percent on Thursday, a day after the electric car maker reported surprisingly strong earnings, and financial analytics firm S3 Partners said short-sellers were slammed with more than $1.1 billion in paper losses on the day.
+NEW YORK (Reuters) - Tesla Inc (TSLA.O) shares soared as much as 15 percent on Thursday, a day after the electric car maker reported quarterly results, and financial analytics firm S3 Partners said short-sellers were slammed with more than $1.1 billion in paper losses on the day.

 S3 said the day’s losses pushed the aggregate year-to-date performance of short-sellers in Tesla into the red.
 Short-sellers aim to profit by selling borrowed shares, hoping to buy them back later at a lower price.
 Tesla is the most shorted U.S. stock.